 Soil & Transplanting

-While Tecoma stans is a hardy plant and can grow in almost all types of soil, it prefers organically rich, moderately moist, and well-draining soil.
+While Tecoma stans is a hardy plant and can grow in almost all types of soil, it prefers organically rich, moderately moist, and well-drained soil.

 Grooming and Maintenance